Zorlin/scrutiny-playbook/README.md

 10.1.1.204
 ```

-* If you want a hub-and-spoke deployment, you will also need to edit the address collectors send their data.
+* If you want a hub-and-spoke deployment, you will also need to edit the address that collectors will send their data to.
   Open up group_vars/collector and set "webapp_server" as appropriate.

 * Do an Ansible run